06/21/2019 by Carney Sandoe Staff | Thought Leadership

 Focus on Women in Leadership

-This spring, Carney, Sandoe & Associates is shining a light on women in school leadership.
+This spring, Carney, Sandoe & Associates shined a light on women in school leadership.

 In 2018-2019, only 36% of heads of school are female (source: NAIS).